sagemath/sagewiki_to_gh-2022-10-10/daysff.md

  * "Cremona's Tables" for function fields
  * Small Characteristic (2 - 7)
   * Boothby
  * Computation of Riemann-Roch spaces: correct wrapping of the "Brill Noether" algorithm from Singular.
 This is just a matter of reading documentation carefully.
-See [http://trac.sagemath.org/sage_trac/ticket/8997 trac #8997].
+See [[http://trac.sagemath.org/sage_trac/ticket/8997|trac #8997]].
   * William Stein, Mike Hansen

 == Schedule ==